bren96/CullenCartography/_posts/2018-05-01-WNY-Forest-Species.markdown

   - Cartography
 ---

-Produced for Dr. Stephen Tulowiecki’s forest modeling research at SUNY Geneseo, Analysis of Forest Composition Models in Chautauqua and Cattaraugus Counties, New York 2018.
+Produced for Dr. Stephen Tulowiecki’s forest modeling research at SUNY Geneseo, **Analysis of Forest Composition Models in Chautauqua and Cattaraugus Counties, New York**.
 The map compares the model results and actual forest composition for one of the species analyzed.
 Created using ArcMap.